HyperiumClient/Hyperium/README.md

 ## Building the project with IntelliJ ##

-**If you don't know how, you shouldn't.
-Wait 'til release!**
+If you don't know how, you shouldn't.
+Go join our beta in <a href="https://discord.gg/RNyRgtv">Discord</a>, or wait for release!

 ## FAQ ##
-Q: PLEASE HELP ME I CAN'T BUILD THE PROJECT!
+Q: Please help, I can't build Hyperium!

-A: JUST **WAIT!**
+A: Wait for a new beta or release!

-Q: RELEASE, WHEN??
+Q: Release, when?

-A: WE DON'T KNOW!
+A: We don't know!
+However, open beta testing has began at our <a href="https://discord.gg/RNyRgtv">Discord</a>!

 Q: ETA?

-A: DON'T KNOW!
+A: For beta, now!
+Join the <a href="https://discord.gg/RNyRgtv">Discord!</a>.
+For release, we don't know!

 ## Addons ##
 **Requirement:** Built Hyperium, JDK 8+, IDE